Some posts contain compensated links. Please read this disclaimer for more info.

 If you have more than just one day in Mostar, there are plenty of other things to see and do in and around the city, and great day trips to take.
 The following should fill up another day or two.

 Arguably the greatest Mostar museum, the Muslibegović House is a national monument in Bosnia and Herzegovina.
 It’s one of the best examples of residential Ottoman architecture, the former home of the wealthy Muslibegović family in the 18th century.
 The museum houses all kinds of historical artifacts, from precious books written in Turkish, Persian, and Arabic to hammam sets, purses, and medals.
-Some of the rooms are fully furnished with things like sofas, shelves, ceiling decorations, a mirror, etc.
+Some rooms are fully furnished with sofas, shelves, ceiling decorations, a mirror, etc.

 Mostar War Photo Exhibition